 Why do you need a special brush for fine hair?

 Fine hair is also a lot more fragile and delicate, which means that taking care of it may require specific tools, including the brush you use.
 “Those with fine hair should be reaching for boar bristle brushes,” says Fitzsimons.
 “This type of brush has soft bristles that are gentle on the hair and scalp.
 The bristles' stiff texture detangles hair without pulling too hard, which can lead to hair breakage during styling.”
 He also says that boar bristle brushes are great at removing dead hairs and distributing the scalp’s natural oils.
 (And don’t worry if you’re against animal-derived products; there are great vegan boar bristle brushes as well.)

-Read on for 10 of the best brushes for fine hair that will detangle without damage and bring it from flat to fierce in no time—and keep scrolling for more tips and tricks.
+Read on for the best brushes for fine hair that will detangle without damage and bring it from flat to fierce in no time—and keep scrolling for more tips and tricks.

 Best brushes for fine hair

 Considered by many to be the Rolls Royce of hair brushes, a Mason Pearson is a true investment as it’s well-made and can last for many years.
 Fitzsimons calls this one an “essential brush because it detangles the hair with ease and stimulates the scalp with every stroke.”

 Denman is a great lower-priced alternative to Mason Pearson, and this nine-row option fits in with Taylor’s recommendation to use a brush that has more bristles.
 According to Taylor, the additional rows of bristles are great for detangling thin hair without tugging on the strands.
 “This will really distribute the oils from your scalp evenly while also detangling the hair,” she says.